-Demi-permanent hair colors are the new non-permanent.
+Demi-permanent hair colors last longer (about four weeks).
 They work much like permanent colors -- albeit with lower concentrations of peroxide and dye, and they don't contain ammonia.
-According to celebrity hair colorist Beth Minardi, demi-permanent hair colors won't wash out, but they can't change hair color as dramatically as permanent dyes can.
-Roots are less noticeable with demi-permanent dyes, because the color changes are more subtle.
+Roots are less noticeable with demi-permanent dyes, because the color changes are subtler.
 These subtle changes also mean that you're less likely to make a mistake.

-It scores well compared to similar products at MakeupAlley.com, Amazon.com and Ulta.com, where consumers say the easy-to-apply formula leaves their hair shiny and rich with natural-looking color.
+It scores well compared to similar products at MakeupAlley, Amazon and Ulta, where consumers say the easy-to-apply formula leaves their hair shiny and rich with natural-looking color.
 Many say the color fades gradually, and several users say they love the included weekly conditioner, saying it is worth the cost of the product itself.

-Another user favorite, Wella Color Charm Demi Permanent Hair Color (Est. $6) is a top-rated pick at TotalBeauty.com and MakeupAlley.com.
-Although this brand doesn't appear in most major tests or magazine reviews, it has a loyal following and earns a nod from professional hair colorists at Today.com.
+Another user favorite, Wella Color Charm Demi Permanent Hair Color (Est. $7) is a top-rated pick at TotalBeauty and MakeupAlley.
+Although this brand doesn't appear in most major tests or magazine reviews, it has a loyal following and earns a nod from stylist Sarah Potempa at Today.

-"Readers with fine hair gush that this product has been a godsend for the health and look of their tresses," TotalBeauty.com says.
-MakeupAlley.com users award Wella Color Charm Demi an extremely high 4.3 out of 5 rating in several dozen reviews.
-Most say it leaves their hair well-conditioned, and they like its true colors without brassiness.
+"Readers with fine hair gush that this product has been a godsend for their tresses," TotalBeauty says.
+MakeupAlley users award Wella Color Charm Demi an extremely high 4.3 out of 5 rating, with 90 reviews posted.
+Most say it leaves their hair well conditioned, and they like its true colors without brassiness.

-Unlike many competing options, Wella does not come in a kit, so you have to buy the required Wella Color Charm Activating Lotion (Est. $8 for 15.4 ounces) separately.
+Unlike many competing options, Wella does not come in a kit, so you have to buy the required Wella Color Charm Activating Lotion (Est. $6) separately.
 That's not necessarily a bad thing as users say it saves money, and it makes it easier to mix colors for a custom result.
-A few hundred users on Amazon.com offer feedback on various Wella Color Charm products, with mostly positive opinions.
+A few hundred users on Amazon offer feedback on various Wella Color Charm products, with mostly positive opinions.

 Color Wow Root Cover Up's powder clings to hair, but not skin.
 That's because Color Wow's double-ended zinc particles have a positive charge at one end, to cling to the negative charge on the hair.
-At the other end, the particle holds a pigment powder (there are seven shades).
-Editors at Allure magazine say that Color Wow's tiny zinc particles are the secret behind its staying power, explaining that the particles "attach to dark regrowth and wiry grays, holding color in place—even in a downpour."
+It's "like the world's smallest magnet," Allure says.
+"Zinc particles fasten to dark regrowth and wiry grays until you shampoo."
+It really works, in Bugbee's test: "I could brush it around my hairline and it stayed put on my follicles, not my skin."
+At the other end, the particle holds a pigment powder (there are eight shades).

-Hundreds of users on Ulta.com and Amazon.com are enthusiastic about Color Wow Root Cover Up, noting that it's a must-have essential for emergency root touch-ups.
+Hundreds of users on Ulta and Amazon are enthusiastic about Color Wow Root Cover Up, noting that it's a must-have essential for emergency root touch-ups.
 The handy compact case with a mirror makes it easy to toss in a day bag, users say, and it's simple to apply and mess-free.
 Some reviewers say they wish it was available in more shades.

-Another temporary root concealer popular with consumers is Ever Pro Gray Away Temporary Root Concealer (Est. $10), which earns high praise from hundreds of reviewers at Ulta.com.
-A spray formulation like Style Edit Root Concealer, it comes in three shades -- lightest brown/medium blonde, light brown, and black/dark brown -- with a self-adjusting color technology to blend in with a variety of natural hair shades.
+Also worth considering, Everpro Gray Away Temporary Root Concealer (Est. $8) is a spray-on formula that hides grays better than most rivals in a Consumer Reports test.
+It also earns high scores from hundreds of users at Amazon and Ulta.
+It comes in three shades -- lightest brown/medium blonde, light brown, and black/dark brown -- with a self-adjusting color technology to blend in with a variety of hair shades.
 Reviewers say it offers great coverage for gray and thinning areas, and it washes out easily with your next shampoo.